MicrosoftDocs/learn/learn-pr/aspnetcore/aspnet-core-accessibility/includes/3-exercise-create-sample-application.md

 ## Create a solution

 The .NET CLI is the simplest way to create an ASP.NET Core web API.
-The CLI is pre-installed when you installed the .NET SDK.
+The CLI is pre-installed when you install the .NET SDK.

 In this unit, you'll use the .NET CLI to create a web API locally.
 You'll also gain an understanding of the resulting project.

 ## Create and explore a web API project

 To set up a .NET project to work with a web API, we'll use Visual Studio Code.
 Visual Studio Code includes an integrated terminal, which makes creating a new project easy.
-If you don't want to use another code editor, you can run the commands in this module in a terminal.
+If you don't want to use another code editor, you can use a terminal to run the commands in this module.

 1. In Visual Studio Code, select **File** > **Open Folder**.

 1. Create a folder named **AccessibleWeb** in the location of your choice, and then click **Select Folder**.

-1. Open the integrated terminal from Visual Studio Code by selecting **View** > **Terminal** from the main menu.
+1. Open the integrated terminal in Visual Studio Code by selecting **View** > **Terminal** from the main menu.

 1. In the terminal window, copy and paste the following command: